Due to Covid-19, Mardi Gras parades are canceled in New Orleans next year

 Mardi Gras, to be celebrated on February 16, 2021, is a religious holiday, and therefore cannot be canceled, according to the city's website.

-However, as Covid-19 cases continue to rise in the city with the number of new cases approaching critical levels, the city is imposing some restrictions -- notably, canceling parades in an effort to prevent a super spreader event.
+However, as Covid-19 cases continue to rise in the city, with the number of new cases approaching critical levels, the city is imposing some restrictions -- notably, canceling parades in an effort to prevent a super spreader event.

 "There's no way that that's responsible given what we know about the pandemic right now," Tidwell said.